 When Precept was acquired by Cisco, Estrin became Cisco's chief technology officer, and Carrico spent a year as senior vice president of Cisco's small-and-medium line of business.
 But big-company life did not suit the startup duo, so now we have Packet Designs.

 Packet Design is chartered with developing IP technologies that enhance the performance, scalability, provisioning and ease of use of the Internet.
 The company's technologies will address optical networking, voice and data convergence, user mobility and high growth in the amount of Internet traffic and the number of Internet users.

-"There's an architectural vacuum in the Internet infrastructure," Estrin says.
+"There's an architectural vacuum in the Internet infrastructure," Estrin said.

 Also, Packet Designs is going to take its time.
 Rather than trying to meet a time-to-market product deadline or an IPO window, the company is going to develop technologies that will improve the Internet three to five years from now.

-Let the spin-off startups deal with the time constraints of product delivery and public offerings, Estrin and Carrico say.
-"The Internet needs hard problems solved," not quick product turnaround, Estrin says.
+Let the spin-off startups deal with the time constraints of product delivery and public offerings, said Estrin and Carrico.
+"The Internet needs hard problems solved," not quick product turnaround, Estrin added.